 The mission of the health physics program is to provide a high-quality education experience for students in the fields of environmental health physics, medical physics, and radiation safety.
 The educational experience is accomplished through rigorous classroom instruction aided by computer and multimedia instruction, practical laboratory experiences, an introduction to the principles of research, and mentoring.
+Students interested in the medical physics programs can find information regarding program accreditation and the medical physics certification process.

 - Minor in Health Physics program